Time needed: 2 days, 3 hours and 30 minutes.

 - Step 1: Identify the number of employees

-We need to know how many employees are being paid per payrun in order to gauge how complex your payroll could be, some companies could have 1 to 10 employees with few complexities and others could have hundreds of employees who all have different rates of pay and accompanying schemes.
-We apply a discount scheme for companies that are growing, the more employees the smaller the cost per employee.
+We need to know how many employees are being paid per payrun in order to gauge how complex your payroll could be.
+Some companies could have 1 to 10 employees with few complexities while others have hundreds of employees who all have different rates of pay and accompanying schemes.
+We apply a discount scheme for companies that are growing.
+Therefore, the more employees the smaller the cost per employee.

 - Step 2: Identify the complexity of your payroll

-We must discuss the current complexity of your payroll in order to see what we can improve and where we can save you time as well as money.
+We must discuss the current complexity of your payroll in order to see what we can improve.
+Establishing the outsourced payroll cost depends on this factor.
 In our experience, companies can either have a straightforward or a very complex payroll.
-A straightforward payroll, for example, could consist of one or two static Directors who’s pay never changes.
+A straightforward payroll, for example, could consist of a few static Directors who’s pay never changes.
 A complex payroll, for example, could consist of lots of departments and cost codes, who are hourly paid, that need payment on different days throughout the month.

 Each business is different.
-Therefore, it’s important understand each company, their rules as well as current schemes in order to comfortably run their payroll.
-We must also establish the best way for clients to collate this information because payroll data must be securely sent back and forth each month between the client and payroll provider.
+Therefore, it’s important to understand each company, their rules and current schemes to comfortably run their payroll.
+We must also establish the best way for clients to collate this information because payroll data must be securely transferred every month between the client and payroll provider.
 In other words, the complexity of your payroll will have an impact on the cost.

 - Step 3: What will the frequency of pay be?